All posts by Miles

 List of Ingredients

 As it suggests, this list must include all of the ingredients used in the food or drink, even water and any additives.
 You will need to list the ingredients by order of weight, starting with the largest used ingredient and ending with the smallest.
-You need to list the ingredient names in the language applicable to where the item is being sold.

-Genetically Modified (GM) ingredients
+Genetically Modified (GM) Ingredients

 Any genetically modified organisms (GMOs) or ingredients made from GMOs must be listed or indicated on the food label.
 Foods made with GM technology (e.g. cheese produced with GM enzymes) or any products such as meat, milk and eggs from animals fed on GM animal feed do not have to be labelled.